 I have two Excel spreadsheets, originally from Dave Meesam, that give excellent details about all the kits to be described below.
-One lists the contents for all these kits, while the other specifies the models for which each kit provided blueprints and instructions.
+One lists the contents for most of these kits, while the other specifies the requirements, in terms of numbers of bricks, etc., needed to build the various models for which each kit provided blueprints and instructions.
 It is worth noting here (and will in fact be obvious from study of these two Excel sheets) that no kit contained enough components to build all of the models it described at the same time.
 Brickplayer was always designed for a model to be demolished after construction by immersing it in warm water.
 Then the components could be reused to build another model.
 There were always enough components in each kit for its largest model, and often enough to build two or more of the smaller models.
 Spears also sold accessory packs, so that more bricks, windows, etc, could be acquired to build more models.
 See the accessories page.

 JW Spear & Sons was founded in Germany in 1879 and developed from modest beginnings into one of the world's leading producers of toys and games including Scrabble, for which it is most famous.
 A factory was set up in Enfield in North London in 1932 to manufacture all the products for the English speaking countries of the world.

 Brickplayer was introduced by Spears to England in 1938.
-There are few details of the kits that were launched then, but Dave Meesam's website described two, labelled B5 and B7.
+There are few details of the kits that were launched then, but Dave Meesam's website described two, that he labelled B5 and B7.

-The advent of the Second World War cut short the production of these Pre-war Brickplayer kits.
+The advent of the Second World War cut short the production of these original Brickplayer kits.
 The company's resources were diverted to producing things needed for the war effort, and demand for construction toys also naturally declined.
-As a result, few pre-war kits were sold and they are now very rare.
+After the war, Spears briefly resumed production of these kits, but I refer to Kits B5 and B7 as Pre-war Brickplayer.
+It seems that few were sold and fewer have survived the intervening decades, so they are now very rare.
+I have a Kit B5, although it is lacking some pieces.

 Follow the link below for more details.